openrundev/docs/content/docs/Configuration/RBAC.md

 To get the group info dynamically as part of the user login (instead of statically defining in the config file), the requirements are:

-- OpenID Connect based auth is used
+- OpenID Connect based auth or SAML is used
-- The appropriate scope is requested, like `groups`
+- For OpenId, the appropriate scope is requested, like `groups`
 - The Identity Provider is configured to return the groups info in the user profile, with the `groups` key.
-For example, see [Okta forum](https://devforum.okta.com/t/userinfo-not-returning-groups/31907/1) about configuring Okta.
+For example, see [Okta forum](https://devforum.okta.com/t/userinfo-not-returning-groups/31907/1) about configuring Okta with OIDC.
 - The group name as returned in the user profile is used in the grant

 ## Notes

-- The auth provider name has to be prefixed with `rbac:` for the RBAC rules to apply for app `access`.
+- The auth provider name has to be prefixed with `rbac:` for the RBAC rules to apply for app `access` permission.
 - Updates using the CLI client are done as the `admin` system user.
 There are no RBAC restrictions on the `admin`.
+- For apps with no authentication (using `none` auth), the user id to use in RBAC is `anonymous`, without the auth type prefix.